 Your small business can’t operate efficiently if you don’t have your accounting practices down pat.
 This means that if you’re feeling a little shaky on your accounts receivable accounting, you may want to give it another look.

 That being said, if this is you, you’re not alone.
-Only 40% of small businesses owners reported that they felt very knowledgeable or extremely knowledgeable about accounting.
+37% of small businesses expect their accountant to help with accounts payable and accounts receivable.
 To get your skills up to speed, you’ll want to dive deeper into your accounts receivable.

 Accounts Receivable Aging Report